Select Page

 Lisa Volkening (Communication Studies)

-Dr. Lisa Volkening teaches courses in argumentation, visual rhetoric, and public speaking in the Department of Communication Studies.
+Dr. Lisa Volkening is Teaching Assistant Professor in the Department of Communication Studies, where she teaches courses in argumentation, visual rhetoric, and public speaking.
 Her research interests include environmental communication and the rhetoric of social change.

-Dr. Robbie Wagoner, Department of Philosophy, is teaching Philosophy 206: Honors Ethical Issues in a Diverse Society in spring 2023.
+Dr. Wagoner is teaching PHILOSOPHY 102: Honors Introduction to Philosophy (XC) in fall 2024 and PHILOSOPHY 206: Honors Ethical Issues in a Diverse Society (ES) (XC) in spring 2025.